 When prompted, the login user name is azureuser.
 If a passphrase is used with your SSH keys, you need to enter that when prompted.

 To see your VM in action, install the NGINX web server.
-To update package sources and install the latest NGINX package, run the following commands from your SSH session:
+From your SSH session, update your package sources and then install the latest NGINX package.

-# update packages sudo apt-get -y update # install NGINX sudo apt-get -y install nginx
+sudo apt-get -y update sudo apt-get -y install nginx

 View the web server in action

 Use a web browser of your choice to view the default NGINX welcome page.
 Enter the public IP address of the VM as the web address.
 The public IP address can be found on the VM overview page or as part of the SSH connection string you used earlier.